 The one exception to this protocol is related to lead.
 In this particular case, the Reduce Use Level for lead, and the Stop Use Level for lead are both set at the ABC for lead.
 The ABC level matches the primary level set by EPA for lead as a National Ambient Air Quality Standard, or NAAQS value.
 This level has been determined to be protective of neurological health effects due to exposure to lead in air.

 How can 20 times the benchmark be safe?
 For children?

 The multiplier of 20 is associated only with carcinogenic compounds.
 But all of our Ambient Benchmark Concentrations have layers of conservatism (protection) built into them.
 For example, the ABCs assume a person will be exposed to a particular concentration for an entire lifetime, which doesn’t usually occur.
 The ABCs are also protective of sensitive groups such as children and the elderly.
 In DEQ's risk based air toxics program, a pollutant becomes a priority focus for investigation and reduction if it is more than ten times above a benchmark.
 If the ABC is related to a carcinogenic risk of 1 cancer occurrence in a population of 1 million people (1 x 10-6), then 10 x the ABC would be related to a carcinogenic risk of 10 occurrences of cancer in a population of one million people (1 x 10-5).

-DEQ chose a multiplier of 20 for calculating Stop Use Levels for carcinogenic compounds that are close to industrial facilities, and represent more of a likely risk than pollutants ten times above the benchmark.
 In addition, DEQ considered that the upper bound of acceptable risk in EPA regulatory determinations is 100 in a million, and 20 in a million is well below that level.

 What kind of emission control devices can be used on stained-glass furnaces?

 Baghouses, electrostatic precipitators and certain types of wet scrubbers are emission control devices that could be effective at controlling these emissions.
 They are all designed to remove particulate matter (dust) from exhaust gases, which can contain metals.
 Spectrum Glass in Woodinville, Washington uses a baghouse on its stained-glass furnace.
+Source test results from two furnaces at Spectrum Glass show that the baghouses control particulate matter to levels of 0.004 and 0.005 grains per dry standard cubic foot when the permit limit is 0.010 grains per dry standard cubic foot.

 What is a baghouse?